epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Team organization

 - Loïc: Find the center of interest of the various communities found in the graph.
-- Camille: Answer research question 5, create the website for final presentation of results
+- Camille: Analyse words occurences in video tags and titles, create the website for final presentation of results
 - Michel : Implement properly the clustering algorithms, colorize the graph as function of the communities, Insert the main channel labels directly on the graph.
 - Stéphane: Create the graph on a larger number of comments (possibly the whole dataset).
 Implement the score for research question 3.